 Do add a Description to the Alt-text tab by right-clicking on your table and selecting Table Properties.

-Do include a Header row and First row if appropriate from the Table Design tab (with your table selected), which screen readers can use to identify cells.
+Do include a Header row and First column if appropriate from the Table Design tab (with your table selected), which screen readers can use to identify cells.

 Do add a Caption to the table from the References tab, and it will appear in the Table of Contents.